-In accordance with the authoritative guidance for advertising costs (ASC 720-35), advertising costs are expensed as incurred and included in SG&A expenses.
-Advertising expenses for fiscal years 2019, 2018 and 2017 were \$37.8 million, \$14.4 million and \$4.8 million, respectively.
+In accordance with the authoritative guidance for advertising costs (ASC 720-35), advertising costs are expensed as incurred and included in selling, general and administrative expenses.
+Advertising expenses for fiscal years 2020, 2019 and 2018 were \$25.8 million, \$37.8 million and \$14.4 million, respectively.